 The Natural Resources Management Department provides sound, cost effective management of environmental resources.
 This is accomplished by developing and implementing management plans, regulations, and outreach programs designed to preserve and protect Brevard County's natural resources to further their public utilization and enjoyment.

-The Natural Resources Management Department is composed of three sections, each specialized in an area of activity:
+The Natural Resources Management Department is composed of the following sections, each specialized in an area of activity:

 Environmental Resources Management

 Provides responsible guidance and professional administration of county environmental ordinances; and efficient management of Brevard County's government-owned lands.
 Environmental Resources Management